Carbon dioxide: Fire extinguisher

-Supercritical CO2 as solvent
+Supercritical as solvent

-Liquid carbon dioxide is a good solvent for many lipophilic organic compounds and is used to remove caffeine from coffee.
+Liquid carbon dioxide is a good solvent for many lipophilic organic compounds and is used to decaffeinate coffee.
 Carbon dioxide has attracted attention in the pharmaceutical and other chemical processing industries as a less toxic alternative to more traditional solvents such as organochlorides.
 It is also used by some dry cleaners for this reason.
 It is used in the preparation of some aerogels because of the properties of supercritical carbon dioxide.

-Medical and pharmacological uses

-In medicine, up to 5% carbon dioxide (130 times atmospheric concentration) is added to oxygen for stimulation of breathing after apnea and to stabilize the / balance in blood.

-Carbon dioxide can be mixed with up to 50% oxygen, forming an inhalable gas; this is known as Carbogen and has a variety of medical and research uses.

-Another medical use are the mofette, dry spas that use carbon dioxide from post-volcanic discharge for therapeutic purposes.

-Energy

-Supercritical CO2 is used as the working fluid in the Allam power cycle engine.